intel/rmd-operator/README.md

 The RmdConfig spec consists of:
 -   `rmdImage`: This is the name/tag given to the RMD container image that will be deployed in a DaemonSet by the operator.
 -   `rmdNodeSelector`: This is a key/value map used for defining a list of node labels that a node must satisfy in order for RMD to be deployed on it.
 If no `rmdNodeSelector` is defined, the default value is set to the single feature label for RDT L3 CAT (`"feature.node.kubernetes.io/cpu-rdt.RDTL3CA": "true"`).
+-   `deployNodeAgent`: This is a boolean flag that tell the operator whether or not to deploy the node agent along with the RMD pod.
+The node agent is only necessary for requesting RDT features via the pod spec.
+This approach is experimental and as such, is disabled by default.

 The RmdConfig status represents the nodes which match the `rmdNodeSelector` and have RMD deployed.